Difference Between Ideal Gas and Real Gas

 3. Ideal gas does not undergo condensation, while Real gases undergo condensation when cooled up to their boiling point.

-5. Ideal gas does not exist, whereas the examples of Real Gas include Oxygen, Hydrogen, Carbon dioxide, etc.
+5. Ideal gas does not exist, whereas examples of Real Gas include Oxygen, Hydrogen, Carbon dioxide, etc.

 6. There are no intermolecular forces present in an ideal gas.
 Contrarily, the intermolecular forces in a real gas could be either repulsive or attractive.